ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 ### Always

-The default theme provided with Ionic Framework also uses the default color contrast levels.
+The default theme provided with Ionic Framework uses lower color contrast levels.
 The high contrast theme can be enabled by importing the following stylesheet in the appropriate files.
-This approach will enable the high contrast theme regardless of a user's preference for high contrast.
+This approach will enable the high contrast theme regardless of the system settings for contrast preference.

 <Tabs groupId="framework" defaultValue="angular" values={[{ value: 'angular', label: 'Angular' }, { value: 'javascript', label: 'Javascript' }, { value: 'react', label: 'React' }, { value: 'vue', label: 'Vue' }]}>